patsastus/hive-arena-2025/docs/rules.md

 Then, players' agents are expected to *simultaneously* submit commands for all their units and buildings.
 The order of commands is significant.

-Commands are applied in rounds, as follows: in round N, the Nth commands of all player (if any) are gathered, shuffled and executed in a random order.
+Commands are applied in rounds, as follows: in round N, the Nth commands of all players (if any) are gathered and executed in a random order.

 That is, each players' commands will be executed in the order they are submitted, but interleaved randomly with the other players' for fairness.
 This gives players an incentive to place their most critical commands towards the beginning of their list.